MicrosoftDocs/well-architected/well-architected/saas-isv/incident-management.md

 ## Manage incidents methodically

-Major incidents are typically those that affect your customers' ability to use your service.
-It's important to plan for incidents ahead of time, which helps you to minimize the stress and complexity of dealing with these situations.
+Adhering to the defined plan is crucial to avoid improvisation during response time.
+This approach helps minimize the stress and complexity of managing these situations.

 ### Design considerations

-- **Assing incident severity.** Different incidents have different levels of importance to you and to your customers.
+- **Assign incident severity.** Different incidents have different levels of importance to you and to your customers.
 The way you handle a major production outage is likely to be very different to the way you handle a bug with minimal impact on your customer base.

   Define severity levels based on factors like the level of impact that they have on your customers, and set appropriate expectations and timelines for each level.